Yannick-Immerge/dicke-state-preparation/README.md

 ```

 ## Presentation
-The presentation for the seminar is located at `AQC Seminar Dicke States.pptx`.
+The presentation that is shown for the seminar is located at `presentation/dicke_state_preparation.pptx`.
+A more detailed version for further reading is located at `presentation/dicke_state_preparation_detailed.pptx`.